marbetschar/Blog/_posts/2018-08-07-jekyll-chalk-gitlab-ci.md

 ---
 This blog is now powered by Jekyll, a static site generator.
 As theme, I'm using the fabulous [Chalk theme from Nielsen Ramon](https://github.com/nielsenramon/chalk).
 Chalk is a high quality, completely customizable, performant and 100% free Jekyll blog theme.

-And all of this is based upon GitLab.com - my new home for all development projects.
+And all of this is based upon [GitLab.com](GitLab.com) - my new home for all development projects.

-Since Chalk was originally developed for GitHub Pages, we had to add some .gitlab-ci.yml magic to build the blog automatically upon every commit.
-Here it is; the final GitLab.com CI script:
+Since Chalk was originally developed for [GitHub Pages](https://pages.github.com), we had to add some .gitlab-ci.yml magic to build the blog automatically upon every commit - and deploy it using [GitLab Pages](https://about.gitlab.com/features/pages/).
+Here it is; the final GitLab.com CI / CD script:

     {% highlight yml %}
     image: ruby:2.3